vberlier/goomy/README.md

 **⚠️ Disclaimer ⚠️**

-This project is a proof-of-concept, and is mostly an excuse for me to get familiar with modern C++ and a few experimental features.
+This project is a proof-of-concept and is mostly an excuse for me to get familiar with modern C++ and a few experimental features.
 Don't use this code. _(yet?)_

 ## Introduction

 The framework is heavily template-based, and effectively almost disappears at compile-time.
 Components of the same type are stored contiguously in memory, and entities only hold indices linking to their associated components.
-Entities are stored contiguously in memory as well, but all these lower-level details are packaged behind a lightweight wrapper api.
+Entities are stored contiguously in memory as well, but all these lower-level details are packaged behind a lightweight wrapper API.

 The framework also comes with a signaling/event system that makes use of the [detection idiom](https://en.cppreference.com/w/cpp/experimental/is_detected) to facilitate dependency injection.